pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-27%22%2C%22C-36%22%2C%22C-37%22%2C%22C-38%22%2C%22C-39%22%2C%22C-40%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

-After all experiments with learning rates it seemed reasonable to revisit the most important decisions related to regularization.
-Especially the optimal weight decay value is strictly dependent on the learning rate used, therefore once again some other values than so-far-best 0.2 were checked at this point.
+After all experiments with learning rates, it seemed reasonable to revisit the most important decisions related to regularization.
+Especially the optimal weight decay value is strictly dependend on the learning rate used, therefore once again some other values than so-far-best 0.2 were checked at this point.
 Comparing to C-27, new weight decay values tested were:

 - C-36: `weight_decay = 0.5`
 - C-37: `weight_decay = 0.3`